Stale Air: What is it & How Do You Get Rid of it Indoors?

 7) Air Conditioner with HEPA Filters

-The best air-cons have HEPA filters; these filters are the same as the ones used in high-quality vacuum cleaners.
+The best air conditioning units have HEPA filters; these filters are the same as the ones used in high-quality vacuum cleaners.
 They work great because they help quietly filter air without you even knowing, and remove even the finer, more harmful air particles (and not just larger dust particles which are more easily cleaned).
-They also cycle through fresh air and push out clean, clarified air.
-These easily improve air quality without much work and are available in a range of Fujitsu, Haier, Mitsubishi air-conditioners – you can find these and much more at Air-Rite.

 If Indoor Air Quality Issues Persist…